Below are responses to some frequently asked questions. To view the responses, click the + symbol to the right of each question.

 Council has established frameworks for a range of scenarios to ensure it can continue to operate with minimum disruptions and deliver effective services and support to the City of Ryde community.

-City of Ryde is following current recommendations by the NSW Health and Federal Department of Health in relation to the coronavirus (COVID-19) and Council is continuing to monitor the situation in the interest of our community.
+City of Ryde is following current recommendations by the NSW Health in relation to COVID-19 and Council is continuing to monitor the situation in the interest of our community.

 For the most up to date changes to our services, visit the Service Updates page.
 We also recommend visiting our COVID-19 page which contains all our news and information in one place.

-Are any Council facilities closed due to coronavirus?
+Are any Council facilities closed due to the current stay-at-home orders?

 Many Council services are available online.
 Common issues can be reported online.